joffrey-bion/krossbow/README.md

 - `krossbow-websocket-core`: a common WebSocket API that the STOMP client relies on, to enable the use of custom WebSocket clients.
 This also provides a default JS client implementations using the Browser's native WebSocket, and a JVM 11+ implementation using the async WebSocket API.
+- `krossbow-websocket-ktor`: a multiplatform `WebSocketClient` implementation based on Ktor's `HttpClient`.
 - `krossbow-websocket-sockjs`: a multiplatform `WebSocketClient` implementation for use with SockJS servers.
 It uses Spring's SockJSClient on JVM, and npm `sockjs-client` for JavaScript (NodeJS and browser).
 - `krossbow-websocket-spring`: a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
 Provides